Freddie Bell

 they/them/theirs and he/him/his

-Freddie is living in Hillsborough, NC and works out of his studio in the Eno Arts Mill.
+Freddie is a multi-disciplinary artist living in Hillsborough, NC and works out of his studio in the Eno Arts Mill.
 Their passion for creating has followed them to California and back and across careers in the arts and social work.
 Freddie finds inspiration in community and how we understand ourselves.
 Freddie received his BA in Art at Warren Wilson College in 2012.
-They have participated in group shows in Los Angeles and throughout North Carolina.
-Freddie was a 2022-23 Regional Emerging Artist Resident at ArtSpace in Raleigh, NC.
-Freddie is a 2023 recipient of the Snapdragon Fund Project Grant.
-Gender and identity have been common subjects and inspirations for Freddie’s work since undergraduate school, influenced by their lived experience.
-Freddie loves using color, shape, and varied repetition to reflect on identity.
+They have participated in group shows throughout Los Angeles and North Carolina at galleries including Greensboro Project Space, Durham Arts Guild Truist Gallery, and Lump Gallery.
+Freddie has presented solo exhibitions at Artspace in Raleigh, NC and Page Walker in Cary, NC.
+Freddie is also a muralist, with projects completed in Durham, Chapel Hill, and the NC Museum of Art.
+Freddie was a 2022 Regional Emerging Artist Resident at Artspace in Raleigh, NC and a 2023 recipient of the Snapdragon Fund Project Grant.
+As a queer and transgender artist, gender and identity are inherently an influence behind all of Freddie’s work.
+Freddie loves using color, shape, and varied repetition to reflect on lived experience and is currently exploring the relationship of grief, the body, and communal networks.

 Artist Statement